Van Atta array

 A Van Atta array is a type of passive retrodirective phased array antenna which redirects (rather than reflects) a signal back in the direction from which it came.
-It was first described by L. C. van Atta in his 1959 patent.
+It was first described by Lester C. Van Atta in his 1959 patent.

 The signal can be modulated by the redirecting host for purposes such as radio-frequency identification and traffic control (radar target echo enhancement).

 A 2023 paper describes the extension of the van Atta antenna principle to underwater acoustic communication.